Start planning your trip

-Apartment Hunting In Japan: Top 8 Foreigner-Friendly Rental Listing Sites And Tips
+Apartments in Japan: 8 Foreigner-Friendly Rental Listing Sites

-Searching for an apartment in Japan?
-We cover how and where to search for apartments, room shares, and housing friendly to all foreign residents!
-Find places with short-term monthly rent options, pre-furnished rooms, rentals without security deposits--lead your lifestyle in Japan comfortably.
+For those searching for an apartment in Japan, this article covers how and where to search for apartments, room shares, and housing friendly to all foreign residents.
+Find places with short-term monthly rent options, pre-furnished rooms, and rentals without security deposits.

-How to Find an Apartment in Japan - Recommended Rental Sites and Advice
+How to Find an Apartment in Japan: Recommended Rental Sites and Tips

 When the writer left her hometown in Taiwan and decided to live in Japan, she first encountered difficulty finding a residence in Japan.